 Ice "Caves" and Ice Formations

-Sand Point Road is lacks a road shoulder, and is usually snow packed in winter.
+Sand Point Road lacks a road shoulder, and is usually snow packed in winter.
 Watch for cars and expect slippery conditions.

 Ice cleats of some sort are critical to avoid slipping or falling while walking/hiking to the formations and exploring among the ice curtains.
 Ice cleats are slipped onto shoes and boots, and can usually be found for sale at local businesses.
 Snowshoes may also be necessary after heavy snow until a path gets packed down.